-On Thursday, 31st January, 1878 George Hook Baker 1 married Elizabeth Price 2, a farmer’s daughter, in St. Michael and All Angels Parish Church, Mitcheldean.
+On Thursday, 31st January, 1878 George Hook Baker1 married Elizabeth Price,2 a farmer’s daughter, in St. Michael and All Angels Parish Church, Mitcheldean.
 Their union was consequently blessed with considerable issue: 2 sons and 7 daughters.
-All are recorded as having been born in Mitcheldean or Abinghall (Abenhall today)—all within 2 miles of the East Dean area.
+All are recorded as having been born in Mitcheldean and Abinghall (Abenhall today) both of which are within 2 miles of the East Dean area.
 In order they were:

 Herbert George, b.
 1880